 The current version of the parser requires Java 8 (JDK1.8) or later.
 (You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, version 2.0 which runs under JDK 1.5, version 3.4.1 which runs under JDK 1.6, but those distributions are no longer supported.)
 The parser also requires a reasonable amount of memory (at least 100MB to run as a PCFG parser on sentences up to 40 words in length; typically around 500MB of memory to be able to parse similarly long typical-of-newswire sentences using the factored model).

 The parser is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The package includes components for command-line invocation, a Java parsing GUI, and a Java API.
 The parser code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the full GPL, which allows many free uses.
 For distributors of proprietary software, commercial licensing is available.
+(Fine print: The traditional (dynamic programmed) Stanford Parser does part-of-speech tagging as it works, but the newer constituency and neural network dependency shift-reduce parsers require pre-tagged input.
+For convenience, we include the part-of-speech tagger code, but not models with the parser download.
+However, if you want to use these parsers under a commercial license, then you need a license to both the Stanford Parser and the Stanford POS tagger.
+Or you can get the whole bundle of Stanford CoreNLP.)
 If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding.

 The main technical ideas behind how these parsers work appear in these papers.
 Feel free to cite one or more of the following papers depending on what you are using.
 Since the parser is regularly updated, we appreciate it if papers with numerical results reflecting parser performance mention the version of the parser being used.